awslabs/aws-c-io/README.md

 without having to call a different function per platform.
 However, you can also create your own implementation and use it on any API that takes an event loop as a parameter.

-From a design perspective, the event loop is not aware of channels, or any of it's handlers.
+From a design perspective, the event loop is not aware of channels or any of it's handlers.
 It interacts with other entities only via its API.

 #### Layout